nidalaburaed/5GBTSLogAnalyzer/README.md

 ./logAnalyzer <log-file.txt>
 ```

+NOTE.
+You need atleast C++17 (or newer) compiler to support the compilation

 # Next steps

 Log file conversion from .txt to csv while doing analysis - file conversion feature